crsuzh/SwissRN/content/institutions/index.md

 date = "2020-04-21"
 +++

-Institutions can join the SwissRN if the senior management formally commits to supporting the aims of the network, identifies a responsible person in the management structure leading their implementation at the institution, e.g. through training programs at all levels.
+Member institutions of the SwissRN have formally committed to support the aims of SwissRN and have started their implementation at the institution.

 ## Institutions
-More text ...

 Institution | Contact | Test | Test
 --------|------ |------ |------